PrzemekKozakQA/Memento-Flask-application/README.md

 ![GitHub Action main branch status](https://github.com/PrzemekKozakQA/Memento-memory_helper_web_app/actions/workflows/test_and_push_to_DockerHub.yml/badge.svg)

-After pushing the changes to development branches (all except main), CI is launched with the configuration from the [test_changes.yml](/.github/workflows/test_changes.yml) file.
+After pushing the changes to development branches (all branches except main), CI is launched with the configuration from the [test_changes.yml](/.github/workflows/test_changes.yml) file.
 First, a container with the application is built, then tests are run and a test report is generated.
 The report file is named test_report_from_branch_{branch name}.
+The report file is available for download in workflow run details.

 ### CI for main branch

 ![GitHub Action main branch status](https://github.com/PrzemekKozakQA/Memento-memory_helper_web_app/actions/workflows/test_changes.yml/badge.svg)

 When changes are merged to the main branch, CI is launched with the configuration from the [test_and_push_to_DockerHub.yml](.github/workflows/test_and_push_to_DockerHub.yml) file.
-In addition to performing tests, this configuration includes instructions for releasing a version on DockerHub.
+In addition to performing tests, this configuration includes instructions for releasing a version on DockerHub and publishing the test report on Github Pages.

 ## Testing